Skip to main content

 Disclaimer: The author uses Claude Max 5x.

 Claude Code supports multiple models.
-You can specify which model to use:
+You can specify which model to use for optimal performance:

 Claude 4 Sonnet: Latest balanced performance and speed